openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 ***********************************

 On the Teams page in the LMS, learners in your course can browse topics to find a subject that they are interested in working on.
 Learners can sort topics alphabetically by name, or by the number of teams in a topic.

-Within each topic, learners can see whether teams already exist for the topic.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicArrowButton.png
   :width: 500
   :alt: On the page showing available topics, one topic has the arrow button
       that takes users to the list of teams within that topic highlighted.

+Within each topic, learners can view existing teams.
+The overview for each team shows the team's name and description, the number of members and available slots, and the elapsed time since the last activity in the team.

-Learners can sort the list of teams within a topic by teams that showed the most recent activity, or by teams with the most open slots.
+To find teams, learners can sort teams by the most recent activity or by the most open slots.
+They can also use keywords to search for teams that might match their interests, language, or country.

-Within each topic, learners can search teams by keyword, to find teams they are interested in joining.
+When learners locate a team that they might be interested in joining, they can select **View** on the team overview to view team details.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicViewButton.png
   :width: 500
   :alt: View of a team within a topic showing name and description, number of members.

-Learners can view each team's name and description as well as optional characteristics that teams might have specified: a primary language of communication and a country that members primarily identify with.
-When they are browsing teams, learners can also read the discussion posts that team members have made, but they cannot add posts to a team's discussion forum unless they join that team.
+On each team's details page, learners can view the team's name and description, as well as optional characteristics that were specified: a primary language of communication and a country that members primarily identify with.
+While they are browsing teams, learners can read any team's discussion posts, but they cannot add posts to a team's discussion forum unless they join that team.